OpenID Connect (OIDC) Authenticator

 For more details, see Setting variable values.

-Enable DAP users to authenticate using the OIDC Authenticator
+Enable Conjur users to authenticate using the OIDC Authenticator

 Copy the following policy, and provide the service ID of your OIDC Provider: